 Missouri Medicaid Definition

-Medicaid, which is called MO HealthNet in Missouri, is a wide-ranging, jointly funded state and federal health care program.
-Through MO HealthNet, many groups of low-income people, including pregnant women, families, and the blind, disabled, and elderly are able to receive medical and care assistance.
-That being said, this page is focused on Medicaid eligibility, specifically for senior Missouri residents who are 65 years of age and over, and specifically for long term care, whether that be at home, in a nursing home, or in assisted living.
+Medicaid is a wide-ranging health care program that is jointly funded by the state and federal government.
+Through Medicaid, many groups of low-income people, including pregnant women, families, and the blind, disabled, and elderly are able to receive medical and care assistance.
+This page, however, is focused strictly on Medicaid eligibility for senior Missouri residents who are 65 years of age and over.
+Specifically, long-term care is covered.
+In addition to nursing home care and assisted living services, MO Medicaid pays for many non-medical support services that help frail seniors remain living in their homes.

 Income & Asset Limits for Eligibility

 There are several different Medicaid long-term care programs for which Missouri seniors may be eligible.
-These programs have slightly different eligibility requirements, as well as benefits.
-Further complicating eligibility are the facts that the criteria vary with marital status, and that Missouri offers multiple pathways towards eligibility.
+These programs have varying eligibility requirements, as well as benefits.
+Further complicating eligibility are the facts that the criteria vary with marital status and that Missouri offers multiple pathways towards eligibility.

 1) Institutional / Nursing Home Medicaid – This is an entitlement program; Anyone who is eligible will receive assistance.
 Benefits are provided only in nursing homes.

 2) Medicaid Waivers / Home and Community Based Services – These are not entitlement programs; There are a limited number of participants and wait lists may exist.
 Intended to delay the need for nursing home admission, services and supports are provided at home, adult day care or in assisted living.
+More on Waivers.

 3) Regular Medicaid / Aged Blind and Disabled / MO HealthNet for the Aged, Blind, and Disabled (MHABD) – This is an entitlement program; Meeting the eligibility requirements ensures one will receive benefits.
 Various long-term care services, such as personal care assistance or adult day care, may be available.

 The table below provides a quick reference to allow seniors to determine if they might be immediately eligible for long term care from a MO HealthNet program.
 Alternatively, one can take the Medicaid Eligibility Test.
-IMPORTANT: Not meeting all of the criteria below does not mean one is ineligible or cannot become eligible for Medicaid in Missouri.
+IMPORTANT: Not meeting all of the criteria does not mean one is ineligible or cannot become eligible for Medicaid in Missouri.
 More.

 |Type of Medicaid||Single||Married (both spouses applying)||Married (one spouse applying)|